Published

 With a high-powered blender or food processor

 If you’ve got a food processor or blender that really obliterates everything in its path, you can get away with putting it all in at once.
-If you do this, you’ll want to add less garlic than you might otherwise because you aren’t giving the garlic the chance to mellow out with the lemon juice first.
+You want to be conservative with the garlic in this case because you aren’t giving the garlic any time to mellow out in the lemon juice.

-In a blender, combine 1 can of chickpeas, 4 tbsp fresh lemon juice (from 1 medium-sized lemon, roughly), ½ clove (or one very small clove) of garlic, 4 tbsp tahini, 5 tbsp water, ½ tsp sea salt, and a good pinch of ground cumin (optional).
+In a blender, combine 1 can of chickpeas, 3 tbsp fresh lemon juice, ½ clove of garlic, 4 tbsp tahini, 5 tbsp water, ½ tsp sea salt, and a good pinch of ground cumin (optional).

 Blend it all together until very smooth, at least 40 seconds at a pretty high power.
 Scrape down the sides and blend again if some of the ingredients get stuck.
 Taste the mixture and add more salt, water, or lemon juice if the taste or consistency isn’t quite as you like.